District Dashboard for Social-Emotional Learning Programs

 The Result

 After a data design exploration and usability testing, we arrived at a flexible leader dashboard that accommodated the needed functions and features.
-To meet the behavior change goal, we created a scannable table to analyze the schools that need support with an at-a-glance indicator.
+To meet the behavior change goal, we created a scannable table to analyze the schools that need support with an at-a-glance unit progress indicator.

 2 of the 3 product goals were met